passportxyz/eas-proxy/docs/00-on-chain-data.md

 In order to prevent against replay attacks, the `Passport` structure that is passed in the `verifyAndAttest` function call, also must contain a `nonce`.

 This nonce is unique per recipient.
-The nonce will start from 0 and the correct nonce, and it will be incremented by 1 for each each call that is made to the `verifyAndAttest` function for the specified recipient.
+The nonce will start from 0, and it will be incremented by 1 for each call that is made to the `verifyAndAttest` function for the specified recipient.

 The `Passport` structure must contain the correct (the next) nonce for the recipient, in order for the call to `verifyAndAttest` to get through.
 It will be reverted otherwise.